Experience the Charm of Fort Wilkins State Park

 Ft.
-Wilkins State Park is the northern most of all Michigan Parks and sits atop the Keweenaw Peninsula just north of Copper Harbor.
+Wilkins State Park is the northernmost of all Michigan Parks and sits atop the Keweenaw Peninsula north of Copper Harbor.
 Ft Wilkins is very picturesque and is located between Lake Superior on the north and Lake Fanny Hooe on the south.
 Ft.
-Wilkins is also a historical site having begun in 1844 as an active US Army post to keep the peace in nearby Copper Harbor during the early boon days of copper.
+Wilkins is also a historical site, having begun in 1844 as an active US Army post to keep the peace in nearby Copper Harbor during the early boon days of copper.

-There are great scenic spots to visit while at Ft.
-Wilkins that you will definitely not want to miss.
+There are incredible scenic spots to visit while at Ft.
+Wilkins that you will not want to miss.
 The beauty of Lake Superior, the quaintness of Copper Harbor, and all the sunrises and sunsets your heart could desire.
 This area has something for everyone.

-The Delaware Mine, an old copper mine, has tours that take you down into the mine and allows for you to experience the mining attempts and lifestyles underground.
+The Delaware Mine, an old copper mine, has tours that take you down into the mine and allow you to experience the mining attempts and lifestyles underground.
 And specialty shops of Copper Harbor are just waiting to be explored.
 Unique gifts, gems, crafts, and woodwork awaits your interest.
 Copper Harbor is also the departure point for the Isle Royale Queen, which makes trips back and forth to the queen of all isles.
-The Maganese Falls are also right in the heartbeat of Copper Harbor that gives you that sense of treasure hunting.
+The Maganese Falls are also right in the heartbeat of Copper Harbor, giving you that sense of treasure hunting.